scionproto/scion/doc/cryptography/drkey.rst

 Level 1 key establishment
 -------------------------

-The Level 1 key establishment occurs between certificate servers located in different ASes.
+The Level 1 key establishment occurs between CSes located in different ASes.
 The subject-AS on the slow side (i.e. the AS requesting the key) will establish a TLS secure connection with the issuer-AS  on the fast side (i.e. the AS serving the key).
 Both parties identify each other by using the CP-PKI infrastructure.